kekoawong/wu-epistemic-advantage/docs/main.md

 # Getting Started
-Currently, **modelpy** is currently configured to work exclusively with graphical models (with a focus on bandits) using the [networkx](https://networkx.org/) package.
+Currently, **Modelpy** is currently configured to work exclusively with graphical models (with a focus on bandits) using the [networkx](https://networkx.org/) package.

 We are working with researchers to add support for more models types across domains.
 To help develop this open source framework for your research domain, reach out here.